GuanXP/GSerialize/README.md

 ```

 ## Behavior
-When mehtod serializer.Serialize<T> called，GSerialize will generate serialization codes for type T if they doesn't exist in memory.
+When method serializer.Serialize<T> called，GSerialize will generate serialization codes for type T if they doesn't exist in memory.

 All other customized serializable types in the same assembly will get their generated serialization codes at same time.